Brane structures in microlocal sheaf theory: Introduction

 We briefly indicate some work in progress in this section.
 Lurie's preprint \cite{Lurie-circle} on circle actions and algebraic $K$-theory has a brief discussion explaining the topological obstructions to defining an $\bS$-linear Fukaya category of a general symplectic manifold.
 In particular, he suggests that an $\bS$-linear stable $\infty$-category can be associated to any symplectic $2n$-manifold for which the composite

 is null-homotopic.
 The compatibility between the real and complex $J$-homomorphisms, and between the real and complex Bott periodicities, shows that when \eqref{eq:lurie-fukaya} is null-homotopic, each Lagrangian in $M$ carries a locally constant sheaf of categories with fiber $\Mod(\bS)$, which we may as well go on denoting $\Brane_L$.
-When $M$ is an exact Weinstein manifold, the data \eqref{eq:lurie-fukaya} determines a sheaf of categories over a skeleton of $M$, which is locally isomorphic to a category of sheaves --- following Tamarkin, we may call it the ``microlocal category'' of $M$.
+When $M$ is a Weinstein manifold, the data \eqref{eq:lurie-fukaya} determines a sheaf of categories over a skeleton of $M$, which is locally isomorphic to a category of sheaves --- following Tamarkin, we may call it the ``microlocal category'' of $M$.
 The techniques of this paper can be extended to define a functor from $\Gamma(L,\Brane_L)$ to this microlocal category.
+After the first version of our work appeared in 2017, Nadler-Shende \cite{Nadler-Shende} defined such a sheaf of categories on any Weinstein manifold in 2020, given the null-homotopy of an obstruction $M\rightarrow B^2\Pic(\bS)$.
+Using the result of \cite{J-Jhom}, one can identify the obstruction with (\ref{eq:lurie-fukaya}).